jinverar/Penetration-Testing-Scripts/README.md

 The future concept is to leverage the power of Juypter which can import and read other files such as .html, .csv, or xml.
 Then the idea is to start importing scans and figure out how to parse them with juypter later on.
 We can create graphs and do big data analysis along with penetration testing.

+We can run juypter notebook from KALI or another local server and colaborate and share notebooks.

 # requirements

 juypter notebook